J-DubApps/Blog/content/posts/2019/Empowering-Independence-IT.md

 # Teaching the *WHERE* or the *WHAT*, Not Always the *WHY* or the *HOW*

 I can provide you with the ***WHERE***—the documentation, server information, IP addresses, and other essential resources. ***However***, I may not always have the time to delve into the ***WHY*** behind every decision or the ***HOW*** of every process.
 The nuances of our systems and the depth of understanding come from *hands-on experience*, your own personal initiative, and time.
 While I can guide you to resources and sometimes briefly talk about a technology or tool, uncovering the *why* and *how* is ultimately ***your*** journey: and that journey must involve exploration and practice, sometimes on your own time.
 It's how you get *good* at anything in this line of work.
-If you put in your 10,000 hours, same as *everybody else*, you'll be the expert you want to be.
+If you put in your time, *same as everybody else*, you can become the expert you want to be.
+And if you don't have the time (and I get it, I truly do) to uncover the *why* and *how* of stuff -- then you at least owe it to the team to work hard to use the *where* and the *what* as best you can.

 # Setting Clear Expectations and Providing Support